ArceLopera/PHPRefresher/docs/Moodle/Javascript/phpMoodleModal.md

 2. **Focus**: Keep the user's focus on a specific task or piece of information.
 3. **Efficiency**: Reduce page loads and provide a smoother, more interactive experience.

+The use of modal modules provides a simplified developer experience for creating modal dialogues within Moodle.

+The module attempts to ensure that all accessibility requirements are met, including applying the correct aria roles, focus control, aria hiding background elements, and locking keyboard navigation.

+Modals will fire events for common actions that occur within the modal for other code to listen to and react accordingly.

+Moodle ships with several standard modal types for you to re-use including a simple cancel modal, and a save/cancel modal.

 ### Creating Modal Dialogues in Moodle

 Moodle provides a built-in way to create modal dialogues using JavaScript, specifically through the `core/modal_factory` and `core/modal` AMD modules.